wlonk/arcadia/arcadia.md

 is 17 or higher, they have succeeded.
 If the total is 22 or higher, they have gone bust, and their attempt has not gone well for them.
 If they stop with a total below 17, it has likewise not gone well.

+To reiterate: when you try something risky, draw two cards, spending passion or accomplishments to get more, one at a time.
+If your total is below 17, you have failed.
+If it is 17 or higher, you have succeeded.
+If it is 22 or higher, you have succeeded at a cost.

 As always, aces count as 1, and face cards count as 10.